MoneyWise2020/MoneyWise2020/README.md

 Predicting the cashflow of your business can be tedious, but the results are important for decision-making.
 You don't get much time to consider possible futures of your restaurant, because it takes too long (and, honestly, it's not as fun - unless you like paperwork).

 Alex's brother, Javier, runs a restaurant.
 He is 33 years old, married with 2 kids and 1 more on the way.
+He works in the service industry as a General Manager for a resturant.
 To calculate expenses, he uses some Excel, but it's still very manual and does not account much for holidays/seasonality or bigger irregular expenses.
 He needs results of finances to go about his business, but it's quite bothersome, and even then he can't simulate situations without lots of tedious recalculation.

 ## Concepts